blackviper30091980-stack/Web-Testing-using-Chrome-DevTools/Positive_Test_Cases/README.md

 - Preconditions: Saucedemo is available.
 The user is already logged in the system

-- Test Data : username / password
+- Test Data : username - standart_user/ password - secret_sauce

 - Steps:- log in the system